Sage-Bionetworks-Challenges/orca-evaluation-templates/README.md

 > for each task.

 > [!IMPORTANT]
-> Modifying the `main()` function is highly discouraged.
-This function has
+> The `main()` function is specifically designed for seamless interaction with
-> specifically been written to interact with ORCA.
+> ORCA. **Modifying this function is strongly discouraged** and could lead to
+> compatibility issues.
+Unit tests are in place to ensure its proper integration.

 3. Update `requirements.txt` with any additional libraries/packages used by the script.